Solar Neutrino Observables Sensitive to Matter Effects: Simple analytic treatment of matter effect dependences

 Notice that the correction to the asymptotic behavior is linear in $A_{MSW}$ at low energies while it is quadratic in $A_{MSW}^{-1}$ at high energies.
 It may mean that the energy spectrum at low energies could be more advantageous in tightening up the constraint on $A_{MSW}$ provided that these formulas with leading order corrections are valid.

 It is well known that in the LMA MSW mechanism, $^8$B neutrino spectrum must show an upturn from the asymptotic high energy ($E \gg 10$MeV) to lower energies.
 The behavior is described by the correction term in (\ref{Pday-highE}) but only at a qualitative level.
 It indicates that the upturn component in the spectrum is a decreasing function of $A_{MSW}$.
 On the other hand, at low energies populated by $pp$, $^7$Be, and $pep$ neutrinos, the solar neutrino energy spectrum display vacuum averaged oscillations or decoherence, (\ref{Pday-lowE}).
 The deviation from this asymptotic low energy limit can be described by the correction term in (\ref{Pday-lowE}) again at the (better) qualitative level.
 The term depend upon $A_{MSW}$ linearly so that the correction term is an increasing function of $A_{MSW}$.
-Because of the negative sign in the correction term in (\ref{Pday-lowE}), larger values of $A_{MSW}$ lead to smaller absolute values of $P_{ee}$ in both low and high energy regions.
+Because of the negative sign in the correction term in (\ref{Pday-lowE}), larger values of $A_{MSW}$ lead to smaller absolute values of $P_{ee}$ in both low and high energy regions.\footnote{ The simpler way to reach the same conclusion is to use the property $P_{ee}^{D} (E, s A_{MSW}) = P_{ee}^{D} (s E, A_{MSW})$ mentioned earlier.
+Then, for larger $A_{MSW}$ ($s > 1$) $P_{ee}^{D}$ corresponds to the one at higher energy.
+Since $P_{ee}^{D}$ is a monotonically decreasing function of $E$, larger the $A_{MSW}$, smaller the $P_{ee}^{D}$. }

 To see how accurate is the behavior predicted by the above approximate analytic expressions, we have computed numerically (using the PREM profile) the average $\langle \left[ \left(1- r_{\mu / e} \right) P_{ee} + r_{\mu / e} \right] (E_{e, i}) \rangle $ as a function of electron energy.
 Here, $\langle O \rangle$ means taking average of $P_{ee}$ over neutrino energies with neutrino fluxes times the differential cross sections integrated over the true electron energy with response function.
 In the above expression, $r_{\mu / e} \equiv \frac{\sigma_\mu}{\sigma_e}$ with $\sigma_e$ and $\sigma_\mu$ being the cross sections of $\nu_{e} e$ and $\nu_{\mu} e$ scattering, respectively.
 The computed results confirm qualitatively the behavior discussed above based on our analytic approximations.
 Thus, the energy spectrum of solar neutrinos at low and high energies can constrain $A_{MSW}$ in this way, as will be shown quantitatively in Sec.~\ref{constraint}.